jundalisay/sp/content/en/material/fallacies/crackpot.md

 5 points for using a thought experiment that contradicts the results of a widely accepted real experiment | This is fair 5 points for each word in all capital letters (except for those with defective keyboards) | This is fair 5 points for each mention of "Einstien", "Hawkins" or "Feynmann" | {{< x v="This is dogmatic, aiming to keep the holiness of those personalities, similar to the 3rd Commandment in the Bible" >}}
-10 points for each claim that quantum mechanics is fundamentally misguided (without good evidence) | {{< x v="This is dogmatic as it decrees that Quantum Mechanics principles are already fully understood yet there is even no quantum computers commercially deployed" >}}
+10 points for each claim that quantum mechanics is fundamentally misguided (without good evidence) | {{< x v="This is dogmatic as it decrees that Quantum Mechanics principles are already fully understood yet there is even no quantum computers commercially deployed or any other quantum effect harnessed such as the teleportation of ships" >}}
-10 points for pointing out that you have gone to school, as if this were evidence of sanity | {{< x v="This is dogmatic" >}}
+10 points for pointing out that you have gone to school, as if this were evidence of sanity | {{< x v="This is absurd as if people who think differently are insane" >}}
 10 points for beginning the description of your theory by saying how long you have been working on it.
 (10 more for emphasizing that you worked on your own.) | {{< x v="This is absurd as time often correlates to quality" >}}
 10 points for mailing your theory to someone you don't know personally and asking them not to tell anyone else about it, for fear that your ideas will be stolen. | This is fair
 10 points for offering prize money to anyone who proves and/or finds any flaws in your theory. | {{< x v="This is commonly done in software as bug bounty so it is absurd to denigrate it" >}}